Apply Now

 Employment type?

-• We’ll agree on a fixed sum which you’ll be invoicing us each month, guaranteeing you a consistent and predictable income
+We’ll agree on a fixed sum which you’ll be invoicing us each month, guaranteeing you a consistent and predictable income.
+We expect you to work roughly 40 hours a week for us in exchange.

 Contractor?
 Does that mean no holidays?